all-informatic/hugo/content/reports/beijing_is_burning.en.md

 It has been noted that some hard-liners are not even attempting to camouflage their Mao-style tactics.
 New York Times reporter Erik Eckholm recently quoted (from an article in China's Legal Daily) an old slogan that describes Falun Gong followers as the "running dogs of foreign anti-Chinese forces."

-It is wrenching to think that all it took to reinvigorate Beijing�s propaganda machine was a few simple breathing exercises.
-China�s war on the Falun Gong revitalizes Mao�s dream: to let no aspect of Chinese society escape the party�s grasp.
+It is wrenching to think that all it took to reinvigorate Beijing's propaganda machine was a few simple breathing exercises.
+China's war on the Falun Gong revitalizes Mao's dream: to let no aspect of Chinese society escape the party's grasp.

 Are the 2008 Olympics worth all that?